visit-dav/visit/src/doc/python_scripting/functions.rst

     going to add a database keyframe.

 state : integer
-    A zero-based integer index representing the database time-state that we're going to use at the specified animation frame.
+    A zero-based integer index representing the database timestate that we're going to use at the specified animation frame.